rapidcoderx/dynamic-mock-server/README.md

 - 🧱 **Complete Mock Management**:
   - Create mocks with unique names, paths, HTTP methods
   - Optional headers (as JSON) for advanced routing
+  - Query parameter matching with multiple conditions (equals, contains, starts_with, ends_with, regex, exists, not_exists)
   - Custom response body (as JSON) with status codes
   - Edit existing mocks with full validation
   - Delete mocks with confirmation dialogs